lukaszsamson/spitfire/PROPERTY_TEST_V4.md

 7. Tune depth/run counts and generator distributions based on runtime and coverage feedback; convert interesting failures into targeted regressions.

-With these adjustments, V3 addresses the remaining gaps from `PROPERTY_TEST_V2_OPUS45.md` while keeping the design coherent and aligned with Spitfire’s actual Toxic integration.
-It is ready to guide implementation of a robust property‑testing suite for `tokenizer: :toxic` mode.
+This document provides the specification for a robust property-testing suite for Spitfire's `tokenizer: :toxic` mode.